-- 1. Click on "System/Administration/Software Sources". - 2.
+- 1. Edit the "Software sources" (run "gksudo software-properties-gtk", use the Unity Dash or browse "System/Administration/Software Sources" Gnome 2 menu). - 2.
 Download the Nuxeo key and import it in the "Authentication" tab. - 3.
-Add the Nuxeo APT repository: on the "Other Software" tab, add "deb http://apt.nuxeo.org/precise releases" to the sources. (if you're using another version of Ubuntu, replace precise by the adequate name, for instance maverick for Ubuntu 10.10) - 4.
-Click on apt://nuxeo. - 5.
+Add the Nuxeo APT repository: on the "Other Software" tab, add "deb http://apt.nuxeo.org/precise releases" to the sources. (if you're using another version of Ubuntu, replace precise by the adequate name, for instance raring for Ubuntu 13.04) - 4.
+Click on: apt://nuxeo. - 5.
 Follow the instructions displayed.